 AWUS83 KILX 311654

 NATIONAL WEATHER SERVICE LINCOLN IL

-High temperatures on Thursday will range from the low 50s across
+High temperatures today, will range from the mid teens across